3rd Station

 3rd Station (3rd ステーション, 3rd Sutēshon) is the third album by solo singer and former Morning Musume and Petit Moni member Maki Goto.

-This album was released on February 23, 2005 and features several songs with different versions from the originals.
+This album was released on February 23, 2005, and features several songs with different versions from the originals.
 "Watarasebashi" is a cover version of Chisato Moritaka's song, also covered by fellow Hello!
-Project member Aya Matsuura and the "Goto Version" of "Renai Sentai Shitsu Ranger" is Goto's solo version of the original Nochiura Natsumi song.
-The first press edition comes in a special package with three photo cards, also it includes an alternate cover.
+Project member Aya Matsuura, and the "Goto Version" of "Renai Sentai Shitsu Ranger" is Goto's solo version of the original Nochiura Natsumi song.
+The first press edition comes in a special package with three photo cards, along with an alternate cover.